alexeytopolnitskiy/alexeytopolnitskiy/README.md

 ## Hello everyone 👋

 My name is Alexey Topolnitskiy and I'm a DevOps Engineer.
-I'm from Moscow, Russia, and currently working as DevOps Engineer @ Waves Labs where I apply DevOps techniques to maintain infrastructure and speed up development.
+I'm from Russia and currently working as a DevOps Engineer @ Truv where I apply DevOps techniques to maintain infrastructure and speed up development.

 ### Contact with me